jdhitsolutions/PSScriptTools/README.md

 ## Compatibility

-Where possible these commands have been tested with PowerShell Core, but not every platform.
+Where possible these commands have been tested with PowerShell 7, but not every platform.
 If you encounter problems, have suggestions or other feedback, please post an issue.
+It is assumed you will not be running this commands on any edition of PowerShell Core or any beta releases of PowerShell 7.

-last Updated 2019-08-20 19:20:40Z UTC
+last Updated 2020-01-22 16:15:55Z UTC